-Wednesday Word, December 23, 2015: Merry Christmas and Greetings to One and All
+The Wednesday Word, December 16, 2020: Christmas

-I often get criticized for not teaching people that everything to do with Christmas is pagan.
+I sometimes get criticized for not teaching people that Christmas celebrations is pagan.
 Even though I neither hold a Christmas day service (unless it falls on the Lord's Day) nor have images of the baby Jesus in my home, I still am considered too liberal by those who wish me to preach against the pagan festival of Christmas.

-Since there is no need to re-invent the wheel, today's Wednesday Word, concerning Christmas and paganism is from a guest writer, Pastor Daniel Parks.
-He says:
+Since there is no need to re-invent the wheel, here is a short but insightful word about Christmas and paganism.
+It's from my friend.
+Pastor Daniel Parks Minister, of the Gospel, Saint Croix, US Virgin Islands.

+He says;

-I sometimes hear some men say they have nothing to do with Christmas because idolatry is associated with it.
+"I sometimes hear some men say they have nothing to do with Christmas because idolatry is associated with it.
 I applaud any man who has nothing to do with anything associated with idolatry.
 Well, I would if I could find such a man!
 Trust me, such a man does not exist!
 Every day of the week is named after a pagan god: Tuesday after Mars (through a Germanic translation into Teiwaz); Wednesday after Odin; Thursday after Thor; Friday after Frigg; Saturday after Saturn; Sunday and Monday after celestial bodies worshiped by idolaters across the earth.
 Certainly, he who has nothing to do with any day associated with idolatry has no day!